 (5) Any application to the Court by a person served with an order made ex parte under this Rule for the discharge or variation of the order must be made within 14 days after the service of the order on that person.

+[Rule 7 amended in Gazette 28 Jun 2011 p.
+2552.]

 8. Provisions consequential on making of order under Rule 6 or 7

 (1) Where an order is made under Rule 6, the writ by which the action in question was begun must be amended accordingly and must be indorsed with —